 First Nations Water and Wastewater Action Plan

-To meet the objectives of the FNWWAP, several program enhancements have been introduced, including a national engineering assessment of existing water and wastewater facilities; consultations on a new federal legislative framework for safe drinking water; increased training through the Circuit Rider training program; modification of existing policies related to small water and septic systems and agreements for water and wastewater services; investment in a National Wastewater Program; and development of waterborne illness procedures.
+To meet the objectives of the FNWWAP, several program enhancements have been introduced, including a national engineering assessment of existing water and wastewater facilities; increased training through the Circuit Rider Training Program; modification of existing policies related to small water and septic systems and agreements for water and wastewater services; investment in a National Wastewater Program; and development of waterborne illness procedures.

-The FNWWAP was implemented as part of government commitments in the 2007 Speech from the Throne, Budget 2008, Budget 2010, and Budget 2012 to support First Nations' access to safe drinking water.
+The FNWWAP was implemented as part of government commitments made in the 2007 Speech from the Throne, Budget 2008, Budget 2010, Budget 2012, and Budget 2014 to support First Nations' access to safe drinking water.
 It supports the continued commitment to promote access to clean water in Aboriginal communities announced in the 2011 Speech from the Throne.

-The FNWWAP supports AANDC's strategic outcome, The Land and The Economy: Full participation of First Nations, Inuit, and Métis individuals and communities in the economy.
-The FNWWAP also supports the Health Canada (HC) strategic outcome of the department's First Nations and Inuit Health Programming and Services: Better health outcomes and reduction of health inequalities between First Nations and Inuit and other Canadians.
+The FNWWAP supports AANDC's Strategic Outcome, The Land and Economy: Full participation of First Nations, Inuit, and Métis individuals and communities in the economy.
+The initiative also supports the strategic outcome of Health Canada's First Nations and Inuit Health Programming and Services: Better health outcomes and reduction of health inequalities between First Nations and Inuit and other Canadians.

 More information is available at these websites:

-- Budget 2010 - New Investments in Jobs and Economic Growth - Chapter 3.3 -Building on a Strong Economic Foundation
+- Budget 2010: Leading the Way on Jobs and Growth, Chapter 3: New Investments in Jobs and Economic Growth, Chapter 3.3: Building on a Strong Economic Foundation

-- First Nation communities have an increased capacity to address potential water quality problems.
+- increased capacity for First Nation communities to address potential water quality problems;

-- Health risks associated with water quality and supply are reduced.
+- reduction of health risks associated with water quality and supply;

-- All First Nation community water and wastewater facilities meet federal standards.
+- all First Nations community water and wastewater facilities meet federal standards; and

 - First Nation communities have increased confidence in their drinking water.